( Disponible en anglais seulement )

 As people start to get back to their normal routines after the holidays and catch up on news they may have missed between school holiday concerts, client or work events and family commitments, they may have noticed that the Department of Finance also had a busy December.

 This is the first in a series of articles that will be published on this topic.

 The 2017 Federal Budget included an announcement that the Government would be reviewing tax planning strategies used by private corporations, such as sprinkling income, holding a passive investment portfolio inside a private corporation and converting a private corporation’s regular income into a capital gain.
 On July 18, 2017, draft legislation (the « July Proposals« ) was released, and the public was invited to make submissions.
 What followed was a very lively national discussion involving tax practitioners, small business owners, professionals and the various organizations and associations that represent them.
-An overview of this announcement can be found here.
+An overview of this announcement can be found in this previous article.

 Following the brief consultation period, the Government made a series of announcements in mid-October 2017, including with respect to their « intention to simplify the proposal to limit the ability of owners of private corporations to lower their personal income taxes by sprinkling their income to family members who do not contribute to the business. » On December 13, 2017, the Department of Finance released the much-anticipated revised draft legislation regarding income sprinkling (the « December Revisions« ).